falcondb/MyNotes/Linux/synchronization/locking.md

   - Bit Operations
     > the kernel offers a set of functions that modify or test single bits atomically.
 Because the whole operation happens in a single step, no interrupt
     > Atomic bit operations are very fast, since they perform the operation using a single machine instruction without disabling interrupts whenever the underlying platform can do that.

 * Seqlocks
 > Seqlocks work in situations where the resource to be protected is small, simple, and frequently accessed, and where write access is rare but must be fast.
-Essentially, they workby allowing readers free access to the resource but requiring those readers to check for collisions with writers and, when such a collision happens, retry their access.
+Essentially, they work by allowing readers free access to the resource but requiring those readers to check for collisions with writers and, when such a collision happens, retry their access.

-> Read access works by obtaining an (unsigned) integer sequence value on entry into the critical section.
-On exit, that sequence value is compared with the current value;
-if there is a mismatch, the read access must be retried.
+> Read access works by obtaining an integer sequence value on entry into the critical section.
+On exit, that sequence value is compared with the current value; if there is a mismatch, the read access must be retried.

 ```
 do {